Kanii: 2023–present: exiit and it was nice knowing u

-Kanii released his single "I Know", his first release under Masked and Warner, in 2023.
-The song gained popularity on TikTok and charted on the Billboard Hot 100, making it his first entry on the chart.
-On June 15, 2023, Kanii released his second EP Exiit, along with a release show in Brooklyn, New York with Riovaz and Nimstarr.
-Kanii was an opener for PinkPantheress' The Capable of Love Tour for 6 shows in spring 2024.
+Following his signing to Masked and Warner Records, he would take a seven month hiatus.
+Kanii would release his single "I Know", his first release under Masked and Warner, in 2023.
+The song gained popularity on TikTok and charted at number 90 on the Billboard Hot 100, making it his first entry on the chart.
+On June 15, 2023, Kanii released his second EP exiit, along with a release show in Brooklyn, New York with Riovaz and Nimstarr.
+In 2024, Kanii would open for PinkPantheress' The Capable of Love Tour for 6 shows.
+He would later release his seventh extended play (EP) #BLUE in 2025.